-You might like this deck if you enjoy varied and extremely unconventional lines of play.

 As an illustration of how rediculous this can be, I will use an extreme example: you control all 3, you have 7 mana available, Knowledge Pool has an inconsequential instant or sorcery in it, and your hand contains Mind's Desire and Firestorm.
 Cast Mind's Desire, all 3 trigger, storm count 1.
 Knowledge Pool trigger on top eats Mind's Desire and casts an instant or sorcery out (from here referred to as "spell"), triggering Eye of the storm.
 Storm count is 2, stack is Eye/spell/PS on sorcery/Eye.
 With those on the stack, cast Firestorm from hand and let Knowledge Pool eat that as well, casting out Mind's Desire and triggering Eye again as well as the storm trigger.
 Storm count is 4, and the stack is Eye/storm trigger/Mind's Desire/PS on instant/Eye/Eye/spell/PS on sorcery/Eye.
 Eye exiles Mind's Desire, then copies it and triggers storm for 4 more copies, then the first storm trigger makes 3 more copies for a grand total of 8.
 8 Mind's Desire, storm count 5, stack is PS on instant/Eye/Eye/spell/PS on sorcery/Eye.
 Possibility Storm finds an instant, triggering Eye of the Storm, recasting the instant and Mind's Desire for 7 more copies.
 Then eye trigger from casting Firestorm resolves casting the two spells for 9 more Mind's Desires up to 24.
 That's 24 Mind's Desires, storm count 10, and the stack is Eye/spell/PS on sorcery/Eye.
 Eye eats the spell first cast out of Knowledge Pool, then cast it and the two other spells in the Eye making 11 more Mind's Desires for 35 Mind's Desires, 13 storm, and just the original 2 triggers left.
 Possibility Storm resolves finding a sorcery to cast, triggering Eye of the Storm and casting all 4 things in the Eye, making 15 more Mind's Desire copies and getting up to 18 storm, and then the first Eye trigger that been waiting since we cast Mind's Desire resolves, casting all 4 things in the Eye again for 19 more copies of Mind's Desire, making a grand total of 72 copies of Mind's Desire.
 And by the time you finish this, that's probably the entire library exiled and castable.

-Even without something absurd like Mind's Desire, all those cast triggers will be triggering things like Jeskai Ascendancy, Mindmoil, and Kykar.
-And one more addition on top of these things is Thousand-Year Storm, which copies the instant and sorceries you cast regardless of whether something tries to eat them or not.
-With Thousand-Year Storm and 2 instants/sorceries cast, for example, Turnabout would copy twice before going into Eye of the Storm, and then copy 3 again on the way out for 6 copies of Turnabout in total.
+Even without something absurd like Mind's Desire, all those cast triggers will be triggering things like Jeskai Ascendancy and Mindmoil.
+And one more addition on top of these things is Bonus Round, which copies the instant and sorceries you cast regardless of whether something tries to eat them or not.
+With Bonus Round resolved Turnabout would copy before going into Eye of the Storm, and then copy again on the way out for 3 copies of Turnabout in total, and if Bonus Round is in Eye of the Storm, the rate of copies grows fast.

 But then there's the aggressive use of Mirrorweave with noncreatures turned into creatures.
 Wanna play Doomsday?
 Mirrorweave Mirror of Fate and go to town (more on this shortly).
 Need to do some damage fast?
 Mirrorweave Pandemonium.
 Wanna cast a rediculous amount of spells?
 Mirrorweave Possibility Storm and get replacement spells from every creature in play.
 Wanna steal an opponent's creatures?
 Mirrorweave a manland, and then Political trickery the creature away.
 Bonus there, your opponent's creatures turned lands aren't creatures so they can't block.
 Just need a lot of mana?
 Mirrorweave a Gilded Lotus.
 Wanna Catch every creature in play?
 Mirrorweave Precursor Golem.
 Wanna exile all creatures?
 Mirrorweave anything and play Detention Sphere.
 Wanna mill people to death in combat?
 Mirrorweave Swans of Bryn Argoll.
 Or you can cast Arcbond at an opponents creature after piling on blockers, and then Mirrorweave Swans in response to the Arcbond trigger to make them draw out.
 Wanna use your token creatures for Nykthos devotion?
 You can Mirrorweave Swans for that too!
 The options are plentiful before you even account for other people's creatures as targets.

-Infinite Reflection is a similar effect (that I've since cut, but I'll leave this section here for those interested), but so very very different that the usage of the two cards barely overlaps at all.
+Infinite Reflection is a similar effect, but so very very different that the usage of the two cards barely overlaps at all.
 The differences are a)Infinite Reflection only effects you, so you can't use it defensively against things in play, b)Infinite Reflection is sorcery speed (usually), and c) Infinite Reflection lasts forever.
 And I mean forever.
 It doesn't just change the creatures while it's in play, it changes them so good they stay changed after it leaves the battlefield.
 So what does one use Infinite Reflection for then?
 One thing you can do is be a nuisance with Zedruu, by enchanting Zedruu and donating the aura, all their creatures will enter the battlefield as Zedruu.
 Another thing it does that Mirrorweave doesn't is act really really aggressive.
 Only your creatures are all Inferno Titans now... whoops.
 And also, effecting creatures as they enter the battlefield, you get etb things as well.
-Inferno Titan is neat for that too, but the zaniest interaction is with Crystalline Crawler (or an animated Pentad Prism), as every creature you pay colors of mana 4 (which you have access to all 5 colors) enters with counters that make mana to play more things.
+Inferno Titan is neat for that too, but the zaniest interaction is with Crystalline Crawler (or an animated Pentad Prism), as every creature you pay colors of mana for (which you have access to all 5 colors) enters with counters that make mana to play more things.
 It can actually become difficult to win when all your creatures are locked as mana dorks forever, but only because it locks away zedruu.
 This deck can win with only mana dorks as creatures.
-And as an added fringe interaction, Infinite Reflection does not effect tokens, so if you want to keep a creature through Infinite Reflection, you can make a token clone with Stolen Identity before firing off Infinite Reflection.
+And as an added fringe interaction, Infinite Reflection does not effect tokens, so if you want to keep a creature through Infinite Reflection, you can make a token clone with something like Stolen Identity before firing off Infinite Reflection.

 One last shenanigan with Infinite Reflection specifically is when March of the Machines and Knowledge Pool are out.
 If you turn all your creatures in play into Knowledge Pools, they have no imprinted cards and can just eat spells without giving anything back until they've all been satisified.
 That's like having a field full of Decree of Silence except they're all 6/6 creatures.
 Just some food for thought.